Jiang Shigong: Theory of the state and opposition to liberalism

 Jiang has been described as a member of the Chinese New Left, a "conservative socialist", and an implicit Legalist.
-He played a significant role in the introduction of the thought of far-right legal theorist Carl Schmitt in China, and is a "preeminent representative" of Schmittian theory in the country who uses the theories to justify state power.
+Some scholars have identified the Chinese New Left as a conservative movement and in defense of hierarchy in the name of equality.
+Jiang played a significant role in the introduction of the thought of far-right legal theorist Carl Schmitt in China, and is a "preeminent representative" of Schmittian theory in the country who uses the theories to justify state power.

 Commenting on the colour revolutions of the 2000s, Jiang stated, "The crucial questions in politics are not questions of right and wrong, but of obedience and disobedience.
 If you do not submit to political authority, then 'If I say you're wrong, you're wrong, even if you're right.
 Echoing Schmitt's theory of the friend–enemy distinction, he added, "Between friends and enemies, there is no question of freedom, only violence and subjugation.
 This is the reality of politics, a reality that liberals often do not dare to face."

 Rejecting what he sees as the liberal subordination of the state to civil society and the idea that the state is "something to take precautions against", Jiang argues that the state is instead an "ethical entity" that represents the attempt of the people to "transcend and transform" themselves, in the manner of the Übermensch in the thought of Friedrich Nietzsche.
 Jiang has attacked the thought of John Rawls on the basis that reasoning from the veil of ignorance cannot contribute to political legitimacy: the legitimacy of the state is premised on the civilisational values it embodies and cannot be understood rationally.
 Drawing on Max Weber, he depicts politics as the product of the "unceasing, deadly struggles of different gods"—different civilisations—with no rational conclusion; the politics of one civilisation cannot be adjudicated by the values of another.

 In his 2006 Beyond the Horizon of Law (超越法学的视界), Jiang argues that the liberal theory of constitutionalism has been displaced by the political insights of Michel Foucault.
 For Foucault, the "microphysics" of power permeates the whole of society; power is inseparable from knowledge and deployed rather than possessed.
 Jiang uses Foucault's theory of power to argue for the role of the state in establishing discipline throughout society as a whole—a role embodied in China's case by the comprehensive political education initiatives of the Chinese Communist Party (CCP).
 In this context Jiang views Gilles Deleuze's elaboration of the Foucaultian concept of dispositifs, the mechanisms that crystallise relationships of power-knowledge into institutions, as particularly important to conceptualising the webs of power embodied in the Chinese party-state complex.